Explore Jobs

 Find a Job You Really Want In

-In this article, we’ll go over ten of the best and highest-paid nursing jobs, as well as the types of nursing degrees and their typical salary ranges.
+In this article, we will explore ten of the best and highest-paid nursing jobs, along with the necessary nursing degrees and their typical salary ranges.

 Key Takeaways

-• An advanced practice registered nurse (APRN) certification with a master of science in nursing will open the door to many high-paying nursing jobs.
+• An advanced practice registered nurse (APRN) certification with a master of science in nursing opens doors to many high-paying nursing opportunities.

-• There are a significant number of high-paying nursing jobs that only require a registered nurse (RN) certification with a bachelor’s degree in nursing.
+• Numerous high-paying nursing positions require only a registered nurse (RN) certification along with a bachelor’s degree in nursing.

-• Certified registered nurse anesthetists and nurse practitioners have some of the highest salaries in the nursing industry.
+• Certified registered nurse anesthetists and nurse practitioners rank among the highest earners in the nursing field.

 10 Highest-Paid Nursing Jobs